hun9pham/freertos-roadmap/Project/Binary semaphore synchronous/README.md

 ### Overview

 The project create two tasks and an external interrupt on switch 1 to synchronize these tasks using binary semaphore.
 These two tasks control an group LED (Red - Blue - Green LEDs).
-“LEDsOn” task turns on LED.
-Similarly, “LEDsOff” turns off LED.<br>
+“LEDsOn” task turns on LEDs.
+Similarly, “LEDsOff” turns off LEDs.<br>

 Both these tasks have the same priority and use the same binary semaphore.
 After the scheduler starts, both tasks remain in a blocking state unless interrupt occurs and it gives binary semaphore by xSemaphoreGiveFromISR() function.
 Because equal priority tasks follow a time-sharing scheduling algorithm in FreeRTOS.
 In response, both tasks will acquire binary semaphore turn by turn.<br>

 ### Expected Behavior
 <p>
 Both tasks fall into block state and only after button is pressed and binary semaphore will be given (initially when binary semaphore is generated it will be in indeterminate state).
-Tasks will take turns receiving the semaphore and executing
+Tasks will take turns receiving the binary semaphore and executing
 <p align="center">
   <img src="images/LEDOff.jpg" width="350" title="hover text">
   <img src="images/LEDOn.jpg" width="350" title="hover text">